A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

-\begin{proof} See Appendix \ref{app:beta} for proof. \end{proof}
+\begin{proof} See Appendix \ref{sec:App_B} for proof. \end{proof}

 The jackknife estimator is asymptotically normally distributed and unbiased.
-It also has the same asymptotic variance as the non-bias-corrected estimator in (\ref{eq:objective}).
-The variance is the usual sandwich form one, and is easily computed.
-In the case of maximum likelihood we will have that $\bar{W}_{N}=\bar{\Omega}_{N}$ so that the variance simplifies to $V_{N}=\bar{W}_{N}^{-1}$.
-In general this will not be true, for example the researcher may wish to allow for correlation between $Y_{ij}$ and $Y_{ji}$ by clustering $\bar{\Omega}_{N}$ at the dyad level as in (\ref{eq:var_est}).
+It also has the same asymptotic variance as the non-bias-corrected estimator based on maximization of (\ref{eq:objective}), which is the usual sandwich form one and is easily computed.
+In the case of maximum likelihood we will have that $W=\Omega$ so that the variance simplifies to $V=W^{-1}$, although in general this will not be true, for example the researcher may wish to allow for correlation between $Y_{ij}$ and $Y_{ji}$ by clustering at the dyad level as in (\ref{eq:var_est}).